Charles Vincent Walker: Submarine telegraph

 His work with gutta-percha led him to see the opportunity for a submarine communications cable and sent the first submarine telegraph message on 13 October 1848 over a 2-mile (3.2 km) cable from Folkestone to a ship and back.

 Death and personal life

+Charles Walker married Susanna Maria Violett in Ramsgate on 12 May 1846.
+Susanna worked a private two-needle telegraph between their home and his office in Tunbridge Wells, Kent, where they lived for most of their lives.
+They had no children.
+Mrs Walker died in March 1882 in Reigate.
 Walker died of heart failure in Tunbridge Wells, Kent.

-Though he appears to have died a widower, nothing is known of his wife.
+Walker's half-brother, Alfred Owen Walker (1834-1878), was also employed in the telegraph department of the South Eastern Railway.
+In 1865 A O Walker was appointed telegraph superintendent of the Stockton & Darlington Railway, and was responsible for the introduction of block signalling on this railway.